tj-actions/git-cliff/README.md

 ## git-cliff

 Generate changelogs for your project with a generated cliff.toml from [`cliff-template.toml`](./cliff-template.toml) or provide a custom template.
-This eliminates the need to maintian multiple project config files.
+This eliminates the need to maintian multiple project cliff.toml files.

 ## Features